 Name

-Alpha Lupi does not have a proper name.
-It is one of the brightest stars without a formal name approved by the International Astronomical Union (IAU), along with the brighter Gamma Velorum, Gamma Cassiopeiae, Gamma Centauri, and Epsilon Centauri.
+Until 2024, Alpha Lupi was one of the brightest stars without a formal name approved by the IAU, along with the brighter Gamma Velorum, Gamma Cassiopeiae, Gamma Centauri, and Epsilon Centauri.

 In Chinese astronomy, Alpha Lupi was known as 騎官十 (Qí Guān shí), the Tenth Star of Imperial Guards.
 It formed the Imperial Guards asterism with Gamma Lupi, Delta Lupi, Kappa Centauri, Beta Lupi, Lambda Lupi, Epsilon Lupi, Mu Lupi, Pi Lupi, and Omicron Lupi.
 The asterism was part of the larger Root mansion, which represented the chest of the Azure Dragon.